szczepan13/req-task/README.md

 Strings may contain spaces.
 Spaces is not significant, only non-spaces symbols matters.
 E.g. string that contains only spaces is like empty string.

-It’s guaranteed that array contains more than 3 strings.
+Itï¿½s guaranteed that array contains more than 3 strings.

 **Challenge #4**